ecarr007/ucr-cs100/textbook/tools/gdb/ex4/README.md

 Breakpoint 1 at 0x4009d8: file ex4.cpp, line 9.
 ```

-Then you must run the program, then you can set th watch point
+Then you must run the program, then you can set the watch point

 ```
 (gdb) r